Back Pillows Promote Good Posture, Relief From Pain And Improve Comfort While Sitting

 Can Back Pillows Help?

-• A 2022 study in Pain Reports indicates confirms that a lumbar support helps to prevent the development of low back pain as prolonged sitting with a reduced lumbar curve may increase strain and increase the risk of hyperflexion injury to the disk and ligament, which can be minimized by using a lumbar support that contributes to maintaining the natural lordotic curvature of the lower back.
+A lumbar support helps to prevent the development of low back pain as prolonged sitting with a reduced lumbar curve can increase strain and the risk of hyperflexion injury to the disk and ligaments, which can be minimized by using a support that contributes to maintaining the natural curvature of the lower back.[5]

 What Is The Best Sitting Posture

 While sitting, the back-rest of the chair should be tilted slightly backward at an angle of 95-105ยบ.
 A seat that is too low places stress on the ischial tuberosities (sit bones), while a seat that is too high places pressure on the thighs.
 If your seat does not have an adjustable height, you may need to use a footrest.
 The edge of the seat should not touch the back of your knees.
 The angle of the seat should be slightly forward to help maintain the normal curvature of the low back.
-Since most seats do not adjust in this manner, a seat wedge can provide a nice solution.
-More information about the ergonomics of sitting
+There are many ways to modify your sitting for better health, reduced pain and improved productivity.
+See more information about sitting & ergonomics

 With many different body shapes and seating types, many different styles of back pillows are available.
 While foam comfort supports are common, others use fiber, rigid plastic or air bladders.
-Cushions that you sit on can provide posture improvement for the low back, while improving the seating surface and can also provide therapy for the back muscles while sitting.
+Cushions that you sit on can provide posture improvement for the low back, while improving the seating surface and can also provide therapy for the back muscles while sitting and promoting motion.

 Does Back Posture Affect The Neck?

-• A 2018 study in the Journal of Physical Therapy Science found that using a back support that maintains the normal back curve has a direct relationship to improvement of neck posture.
-The authors found that prolonged sitting reduces the normal lumbar lordosis and this is associated with a forward head posture.
-A sitting position with the back support showed significantly greater improvements in neck posture, along with decreased muscle tone and stiffness of the upper trapezius muscle in those suffering from forward head posture.
+Using a back support that maintains the normal back curve directly relates to improvement of neck posture.
+Prolonged sitting reduces the normal lumbar lordosis and this is associated with a forward head posture.
+A sitting position with the back support showed significant improvements in neck posture, along with decreased muscle tone and stiffness of the upper trapezius muscle in those suffering from forward head posture.[9]

 What Is The Best Back Support Pillow?

 There are a number of factors involved in choosing one.
 Will it be stationary?
 If you will be using it in different locations, a lightweight support is a good idea.
-The spinal supports are very good, but are heavier and a bit more difficult than the others.
-These are best secured to your chair or car seat and left there.
-Price is also a consideration; the two mentioned are more expensive, but are very well constructed, provide a high level of support, will last for many years, and are measured to fit your body size.
+Heavier supports are good, but are best secured to your chair or car seat and left there.
 A really good basic back cushion effects the lumbar curve and can help with muscle fatigue.
 It is very light and portable.
 The foam based supports have been used for many years and come in different sizes, as well as affordable and are a good place to start.

 Why Don’t Back Pillows Help Me?

 There are some conditions where having a greater lumbar lordotic curve will cause more pain.
 One must always consider the reason why they have pain.
 While this is often very complicated and can be multi-factorial, conditions that cause stenosis or narrowing of an opening; either for the spinal cord or a spinal nerve may get worse with extending the lower back.
-Often conditions like spinal stenosis, facet joint problems, or a pinched nerve are relieved better with flexion or reducing the curve of the lower back.
+Facet joint problems, or a pinched nerve may ease with flexion or reducing the curve of the lower back.
 Under these circumstances, a back support pillow may not be appropriate.
-Sometimes, a small amount of support is beneficial, so either the back support tension can be reduced, or a thin foam support might help.
-One of the mistakes is too much support, too fast.
-That is why having an adjustable support is most likely to be beneficial.
+Sometimes a small amount of support is beneficial.

 Some herniated discs respond to extension or backward stretching better than forward bending.
 To test, you can roll up a small towel and place this behind your back while sitting.
 Increased comfort means you will likely have a good response with a back support, while increased pain may indicate back pillows may not be the best way to approach pain relief.